Social Learning Lab

 Post-bac Research Assistants

-SLL currently has a few post-bac RAs.
-These are usually students who are planning to pursue a PhD in the field and working in a lab to gain more research experience.
+SLL occasionally hires post-bac RAs.
+These are usually recent graduates with a BA or BS, working in a lab to gain more research experience before pursuing a PhD in related fields.
 Some are full-time positions (e.g., lab manager) that are recruited nationally every 2-3 years.
-Others are >part-time positions, starting from 10-20 hours/week; these positions often start with a few weeks of volunteer trial period before transitioning to a paid position.
+Others are part-time positions, starting from 10-20 hours/week; these positions often start with a few weeks of volunteer trial period before transitioning to a paid position.
 Note that we can only hire people who are already authorized to work in the U.S., and cannot sponsor work visas (e.g., H1B).

 Tip: To search for Post-bac RA or lab manager positions, consider signing up for the COGDEV and COGSCI mailing lists.
 Many labs/researchers (including us) post calls/ads for these positions using these lists.